Avoid These Top 10 Facebook Messenger Bot Mistakes

-Messenger bots are key to businesses and can be programmed to perform all kinds of tasks — everything from customer support to building brand awareness!
-These most common messenger bot mistakes you should avoid.
+Messenger bots are essential to businesses and can be programmed to perform all kinds of tasks, from customer support to building brand awareness!
+These are the most common messenger bot mistakes you should avoid.

 Artificial intelligence and bots are digital marketing tools that small businesses should capitalize on.

 Artificial intelligence, voice search and chatbots are some digital marketing tools that small businesses should capitalize on https://t.co/ySaeUQdvH3— Finn Partners - Manufacturing (@FinnPartnersMT) January 29, 2018

 According to Gartner, by 2020, 85% of our business engagement will be done without interacting with another human.
 Instead, we’ll be using self-service options and chatbots.
 Additionally, according to an Oracle survey, 80% of businesses said they currently use or are planning to use chatbots by 2020.
 Also, in a Facebook survey, more than half (53%) of customers say they’re more likely to shop with a business that they can connect with via chat.